This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Doubting Characters in the Bible

-- Moses: Despite being chosen by God to lead the Israelites out of Egypt, Moses doubted his abilities, fearing he was not eloquent enough to fulfill the task.
+- Moses doubted his ability to lead the Israelites out of Egypt, fearing he was not eloquent enough.

-- Gideon: Gideon questioned God’s call to lead an army against the Midianites, seeking signs and reassurances.
+- Gideon questioned God’s call to lead an army against the Midianites, seeking signs and reassurances.

 Doubt as a Natural Part of Faith

-At some point in our spiritual journeys, we may doubt God, our beliefs, or the unseen aspects of our faith.
-This doubt should not be feared or suppressed but instead embraced as a natural part of our belief system.
+At some point, we might doubt God, our beliefs, or the unseen parts of our faith.
+We shouldn’t fear or hide this doubt.
+Instead, we should welcome it as a natural part of our belief.

-By questioning and seeking answers, we engage in personal growth and development.
-Doubt compels us to explore the foundations of our faith, encouraging a deeper understanding and trust in God and the unseen world.
+By questioning and seeking answers, we grow personally.
+Doubt pushes us to explore our faith’s roots.
+This leads to a deeper trust in God and the unseen world.

 Belief Beyond Physical Evidence